American Accounting Association: Sections

 Teaching, Learning and Curriculum, and Two-Year College.

-Regional Section conferences are also held in the Mid-Atlantic, Midwest, Northeast, Ohio, Southeast, Southwest and West.

 Publications

-The AAA publishes three major journals, The Accounting Review, Accounting Horizons, and Issues in Accounting Education.
+The AAA publishes three general interest accounting journals, The Accounting Review, Accounting Horizons, and Issues in Accounting Education.

-AAA Sections publish The Journal of the American Taxation Association (Section: American Taxation Association); Auditing: A Journal of Practice & Theory and Current Issues in Auditing (Section: Auditing); The Journal of Financial Reporting (Section: Financial Accounting and Reporting); Journal of Forensic Accounting Research (Section: Forensic Accounting); Journal of Governmental & Nonprofit Accounting (Section: Government and Non-Profit); Journal of International Accounting Research (Section: International Accounting); Journal of Management Accounting Research (Section: Management Accounting); Accounting and the Public Interest (Section: Public Interest); and Journal of Emerging Technologies in Accounting (Section: Strategic and Emerging Technologies).
+AAA also publishes a number of specialty journals The Journal of the American Taxation Association; Auditing: A Journal of Practice & Theory; Current Issues in Auditing; The Journal of Financial Reporting; Journal of Forensic Accounting Research; Journal of Governmental & Nonprofit Accounting; Journal of International Accounting Research; Journal of Management Accounting Research; Accounting and the Public Interest; Accounting Historians Journal; and Journal of Emerging Technologies in Accounting.

 Awards

-The AAA major awards presented at the annual conference:
+The AAA major awards presented at the annual 'Global Gathering' conference: